mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 Jumping ahead, it is clear in retrospect that TensorFlow is an obvious candidate framework for quickly experimenting with secure computation protocols, not least in the context of private machine learning.

-As always [all code](#running-the-code) is available to play with, in this case either locally or on [GCP](https://cloud.google.com/compute/).
+As always [all code](#experiments) is available to play with, in this case either locally or on [GCP](https://cloud.google.com/compute/).
 To keep it simple our running example throughout is private prediction using [logistic](https://beckernick.github.io/logistic-regression-from-scratch/) [regression](https://github.com/ageron/handson-ml/blob/master/04_training_linear_models.ipynb), meaning that given a private (i.e. encrypted) input `x` we wish to securely compute `sigmoid(dot(w, x) + b)` for private but pre-trained weights `w` and bias `b`.
 In a follow-up we consider private training of `w` and `b`.

-<em>A big thank you goes out to [Andrew Trask](https://twitter.com/iamtrask), [Kory Mathewson](https://twitter.com/korymath), and the [OpenMined community](https://twitter.com/openminedorg) for inspiration and interesting discussions on this topic!</em>
+<em>A big thank you goes out to [Andrew Trask](https://twitter.com/iamtrask), [Kory Mathewson](https://twitter.com/korymath), [Jan Leike](https://twitter.com/janleike), and the [OpenMined community](https://twitter.com/openminedorg) for inspiration and interesting discussions on this topic!</em>

 <em><strong>Disclaimer</strong>: this implementation is meant for experimentation only and may not live up to required security.
 In particular, TensorFlow does not currently seem to have been designed with this application in mind, and although it does not appear to be the case right now, may for instance in future versions perform optimisations behind that scene that break the intended security properties.
-[More notes](#next-steps) below.</em>
+[More notes below](#next-steps).</em>

 # Motivation

 As hinted above, implementing secure computation protocols such as [SPDZ](/2017/09/03/the-spdz-protocol-part1/) is a non-trivial task due to their distributed nature, which is only made worse when we start to introduce various optimisations ([but](https://github.com/rdragos/awesome-mpc) [it](https://github.com/bristolcrypto/SPDZ-2) [can](https://github.com/aicis/fresco) [be](http://oblivc.org/) [done](https://github.com/encryptogroup/ABY)).
 For instance, one has to consider how to best orchestrate the simultanuous execution of multiple programs, how to minimise the overhead of sending data across the network, and how to efficient interleave it with computation so that one server only rarely waits on the other.
 On top of that, we might also want to support different hardware platforms, including for instance both CPUs and GPUs, and for any serious work it is highly valuable to have tools for visual inspection, debugging, and profiling in order to identify issues and bottlenecks.

 It should furthermore also be easy to experiment with various optimisations, such as transforming the computation for improved performance, [reusing intermediate results and masked values](/2017/09/19/private-image-analysis-with-mpc/#generalised-triples), and supplying fresh "raw material" in the form of [triples](/2017/09/03/the-spdz-protocol-part1/#multiplication) during the execution instead of only generating a large batch ahead of time in an offline phase.
-Getting all this right can be overwhelming, which is one reason earlier blog posts here focused on the principles behind secure computation protocols and simply did everything locally.
+Getting all this right can be overwhelming, which is one reason our earlier blog posts focused on the principles behind secure computation protocols and simply did everything locally.

 Luckily though, modern distributed computation frameworks such as [TensorFlow](https://www.tensorflow.org/) are receiving a lot of research and engineering attention these days due to their use in advanced machine learning on large data sets.
 And since our focus is on private machine learning there is a natural large fundamental overlap.
 In particular, the secure operations we are interested in are tensor addition, subtraction, multiplication, dot products, truncation, and sampling, which all have insecure but highly optimised counterparts in TensorFlow.